 Another interesting source of history was presented to me by Clemens Honnigfort, he is also the author of Wietmarschen – Kloster, Stift und Dorf which has been a major source of information on the history of Wietmarschen.
 I have summarised his information as follows.

-The farmers in Wietmarschen shopped according to custom, or for credit reasons, always with one and the same shopkeeper, they seldom switched between them.
-Their purchases were usually put down for them and payed after they had sold some of their farming produce.
-In the records of the three major merchants in town, Genegel, Schmitz and Osseforth.
+The farmers in Wietmarschen shopped according to custom, or for credit reasons, always with the same shopkeeper, they seldom switched between.
+Their purchases were usually put down for them and were payed after they had sold some of their farming produce.
+In the records of the three major shops in town, Genegel, Schmitz and Osseforth.
 Hermann Budde is listed with Johan Heindrich Schmitz, he had the nickname ‘Schluter” (Locker) as he lived in the old gatekeepers tower of the monastery (burnt down in 1927).
 “Schluter” brewed beer, and made vinegar and also operated a shop and a bakery.

 Next is an overview of listings of the Buddes in the Schatzungsregister: